dottjt/plastic/other/unused/07-gun-unused.md

 Soiling my mood in gloom.

+My facial hair grazed against the undiluted air of the supermarket shelves.
+Disconfigured n' zany like a perfect princess.
+The wearer of this crown.
+My tongue grabs taste of my mouth.
+Glandular landform, my heinous.
+The saliva is not pretty.
+I don't quite catch the reference.

 Even if you'd provided me with a bucket of sand to lay my ruined cock in peace